-Exit interviews will be scheduled for all employees leaving the district.
+Exit interviews will be made available for each employee leaving the district.
 Information on the continuation of benefits, release of information, and procedures for requesting references will be provided at this time.
 Separating employees are asked to provide the district with a forwarding address and phone number and complete a questionnaire that provides the district with feedback on his or her employment experience.
 All district keys, books, property, including intellectual property, and equipment must be returned upon separation from employment.